How to break-in a guitar speaker

 January 2, 2014

-Some players prefer to speed up this process, this is what is referred to as breaking-in, deliberately softening up the cone to bring the speaker to it's optimum state in terms of tonality.
+Some players prefer to speed up this process, this is what is referred to as breaking-in; they deliberately soften up the cone in order to bring the speaker to it's optimum state in terms of tonality.

-There's plenty of debate over the technique to use for break in and how long to do it for.... below is our preferred method.
+There's plenty of debate over the technique to use for break in and how long to do it for, but they all achieve the same end, softening up the cone and rounding out the sound.
+Below is our preferred method.

 Important Note!
 Before breaking it in it's advisable to warm up the speaker gently for a few minutes with low-level playing or background hum.

 Have the bass and mid up full, and the treble at least half.
-On your guitar, use the middle pick up position (if your guitar has more than one pick up) and play for 10-15 minutes using lots of open chords, and chunky percussive playing.
+On your guitar, use the middle pick up position (if your guitar has more than one pick up) and play for up to an hour, using lots of open chords, and chunky percussive playing.